arrow

 On the contrary, banking API, which, as described above, is a software solution providing a connection between a third-party application and a bank.

-Basically, open banking is access to data and credentials.
+Basically, open banking meaning is in the access to data and credentials.
 At the same time, a banking API is when a third party is allowed to create financial platforms and solutions and register bank accounts via the infrastructure and as per the license of the banking API provider.

-A vivid open banking example is Revolut — a global neobank.
+An example of a vivid open banking and API is Revolut, a global neobank.
 It holds a banking license for the EEA (European Economic Area).
 Yet, it doesn’t have a full banking UK license and, therefore, cannot take deposits from UK customers.
 Still, it has been offering e-money services such as currency exchange and transfers in the UK since 2015

-Revolut, as a startup, has the Revolut Bank backing it up.
+As a startup, Revolut has the Revolut Bank backing it up.
 The latter holds a full banking license in Lithuania, allowing Revolut to offer cross-border banking services to customers in the EEA.

-Siri will use the intents of the iOS-based software, which will then make a request to middleware, which, in its turn, will make a request to the banking API.
-The latter, respectively, will tell the bank to start the transaction processing right away.
+Siri will use the intents of the iOS-based software, which will then make a request to middleware, which, in turn, will make a request to the banking API.
+The latter will tell the bank with the API to start the transaction processing right away.

-So, the open banking API, in the case of Revolut App, enables to:
+So, open banking APIs, in the case of Revolut App, enable to:

 1. Receive a customer request to access a specific part of Revolut Bank’s system and view an account balance.